 DAX Parent-child functions help us obtain the organizational hierarchy.
 You can utilize LOOKUPVALUE with parent-child functions to retrieve the names of employees/managers from specified paths.

 So, let’s start.
 The sample dataset format is as follows:

 |4||Team Lead||Dinesh Raturi||1|

-In above dataset we have EmpId, Dept, EmpName & Parent Id columns, and Parent Id column contains Employee manager Id.
+In the dataset above, we have columns for EmpId, Dept, EmpName, and Parent Id, with the Parent Id column containing the Employee’s manager Id.

 Let’s get started-

-Suppose you want to see full name of the second level managers, so in order to achieve this follow these steps-
+Suppose you want to see the full names of the second-level managers.
+To achieve this, follow these steps:

-Step-1: Create a calculated column to get the levels of hierarchy path to using PATH DAX.
+Step-1: Create a calculated column to obtain the levels of hierarchy path using PATH DAX.

 Path = PATH(EmployeeData[EmpId],EmployeeData[Parent Id])

-Step-2: Create another calculated column and write below DAX-
+Step-2: Create another calculated column and write the following DAX code below it.